SimonFermor/starship-captains-log/README.md

 # starship-captains-log

-A barebones Node.js app using [Express 4](http://expressjs.com/).
+A bare-bones Node.js app using [Express 4](http://expressjs.com/).

-This application is based on the Heroku getting started with nodejs app
+This application is based on the Heroku getting started with Node.js [app](https://devcenter.heroku.com/articles/getting-started-with-nodejs)

 ## Running Locally
 ```sh